UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Choose between TXU Energy’s convenience or Green Mountain Energy’s renewable focus after reviewing the Electricity Facts Label.

-FAQs About TXU Energy and Green Mountain
+Frequently Asked Questions About TXU Energy and Green Mountain

 Does TXU Energy own Green Mountain Energy?

 No. TXU Energy is owned by Vistra Corp.
 Green Mountain Energy is owned by NRG Energy.
-They are competitors owned by two different large energy corporations.
+They are fierce competitors owned by two different large energy corporations.

 Which provider is better for solar buyback?